amyzhang-commits/auntle-az/_posts/2025-10-08-offline-not-off-track.md

 ![[blog_4_LLMteam.png]]({{ "/assets/img/blog_4_LLMteam.png" | relative_url }})

 In the meantime, revisiting all this code will be worth it.
-This humble, hybrid offline architecture—open source wherever possible—feels like a real template for the kind of tools I want to build.
+This humble, hybrid offline architecture—open source wherever possible—feels like a real template for the kind of tools I want to build (and teach my kids and their friends to build).
 And I know it's a long shot from an actual federated learning project, but...paso a paso, no es?

 For now, as someone spending _way_ more time on Madrid’s metro than expected (this city is basically Los Angeles with trains), I can tell you that studying my flashcards from my phone from the 6 line to Legazpi, being humbled by the verb _haber_ in present tense, felt like a strangely satisfying way to start Week 2.